By default, the keyboard on your Android device is set to capitalize the first letter of every sentence you’re inputting on your messaging app.

 How to Turn Off Auto Caps on Android

 To turn auto caps off on Android, press “Settings” > “Text correction” > “Auto-capitalization.”
-Tap the toggle to turn it off.
-Another way is to tap “Settings” > “System” > “Languages and input” > “On-screen keyboard” > Gboard > “Text correction” before pressing the “Auto-capitalization” toggle.
+Turn it off by tapping the toggle.
+Another way is to press “Settings” > “System” > “Languages and input” > “On-screen keyboard” > Gboard > “Text correction” before tapping the “Auto-capitalization” toggle.

 Turning Auto Caps Off on Android — Short and Long Methods Explained